SAP-samples/abap-platform-fundamentals-01/README.md

 Download the ABAP Development Tools as described [here](https://tools.hana.ondemand.com/#abap).

+Import the source code either using the ABAPGIT report into on prem system or use the ABAPGit Plugin of ADT to import it into a Steampunk system.

+Create a package (e.g. ``TEST_DSAG01` or `Z_DSAG01`) where the package name must not exceed 11 characters since the package uses prefix folder logic.

 ## Package ABAP SQL – the art of accessing data

 The package contains the examples / demos which have been demonstrated during the talk.
 The package can be installed with abapGit.
 After the installation you should be able to find the YBW_* classes and tables in your system.
 Please note that you need to load data into the YBW_... tables before executing the examples will produce valuable results.
 Data can be loaded by executing class YBW_LOAD_DATA in your ABAP in Eclipse editor.
 Just load the source code of the class with STRG+A. You can now execute the program by hitting the F9 key.